DETAILED ACTION

 Claim 1 of reference application

-A method by a first Centralized Unit, CU1, in an Integrated Access and Backhaul, IAB, network, the method comprising: transmitting a first message to a second CU, CU2, or receiving a first message from the CU2, and
+A method by a first Centralized Unit, CU1, in an Integrated Access and Backhaul, IAB, network, the method comprising: transmitting or receiving a first message, wherein the first message is transmitted from a second Centralized Unit (CU2) or the first message is received from the CU2, and

 transmitting, to a second donor node, a first message